What is the difference between KPIs vs OKRs vs Goals?

 Build for the 21st century – a shift in thinking

-There is a shift in thinking we need to make to move from traditional 20th century corporate mindset to the 21st century adaptive & high-performance organisation.
+There is a shift in thinking we need to make to move from traditional 20th century corporate mindset to the 21st century adaptive & high-performance organization.

 This is the shift we describe the military (British) making when they established a new way of leading on the battlefield.
 Read more about that here.

-The shift requires embedding a continuous improvement framework in to the organisation to align teams to meet and exceed KPIs.
+The shift requires embedding a continuous improvement framework in to the organization to align teams to meet and exceed KPIs.

 As part of the embedded framework, you will need.